leechseed/_setsunadev/_1_PRE-ALPHA_BUILD_CODENAME_BELLE/key_figures_RC3/5forsterrrf_readers_role_framework_forster.md

 ---
-UID: "5ForsterRRF"
-Title: "Reader's Role Framework"
-Author: "Forster"
+Author: Forster
-Date: "27/08/2024"
+Date: 27/08/2024
+ELEMENT: PERSPECTIVES
 Prima-Forma:
-  - "taberna"
+- taberna
-  - "perspective"
+- perspective
-DIR: "PERSPECTIVES"
-Summary: "Novels should be judged not only by their formal qualities but also by the emotional and intellectual responses they evoke in readers."
+Summary: Novels should be judged not only by their formal qualities but also by the emotional and intellectual responses they evoke in readers.
+Title: Reader's Role Framework
+UID: 5ForsterRRF
 ---
 ### Title: **Forster's Reader's Role Framework**